wezrule/UE4NanoPlugin/README.md

 How to use:
 1. Copy `Plugins` folder to an Unreal Engine project root directory
 2. A http server (for RPC requests) & a websocket server (to receive notifications from nano network) are needed.
 A sample node.js file is supplied (`server.js`) which sets this up. `config.js` is where the server settings go for this.
+Run `npm install` to instal dependencies.
 3. A node is required to be running which the websocket & http server (for RPC request) will talk with. websocket and rpc should be enabled in the config.

 To check everything is set up, try the TestLevel Unreal engine map. `BP_PlayerState` contains `NanoWebsocket` & `NanoManager` components.
 NanoManager has the required http server details which need changing.
 A video demonstration is coming soon.